MicrosoftDocs/Hololens/hololens/hololens-multiple-users.md

 ## Best practices

-When planning to share your devices there are several topics to consider how to best share devices.
+When planning to share your devices, there are several topics to consider how to best share devices.

 ### [Identity and Authentication](hololens-identity.md)

-If you're planning on having multiple accounts on a device then you'll have Azure AD accounts with all modes of authentication through [Windows Hello](/windows-hardware/design/device-experiences/windows-hello), including Iris and FIDO2 keys.
+If you're planning on having multiple accounts on a device, then you'll have Azure AD accounts with all modes of authentication through [Windows Hello](/windows-hardware/design/device-experiences/windows-hello), including Iris and FIDO2 keys.

-- FIDO 2 Security keys are excellent if you you have multiple devices, many users, or are constantly using new devices.
+- FIDO 2 Security keys are excellent if you have multiple devices, many users, or are constantly using new devices.
-- If you have less than 10 users, and one device, then Iris is a fast solution to sign a user who have previously signed into the same device.
+- If you have less than 10 users, and one device, then Iris is a fast solution to sign a user who has previously signed into the same device.

 ### [Device Management](hololens-csp-policy-overview.md)